-Good businesses, the kind that you want to partner with these days, are profitable for certain, but for many people, where culture matters most, they are also likeable, creative, innovative, energetic, purpose driven, responsible, and sustainable.
+Good businesses, the kind that you want to partner with these days, are profitable for certain, but for many people, where culture matters most, they are also likable, creative, innovative, energetic, purpose-driven, responsible, and sustainable.
 The kinds of places you would want to work for.
 These days the money alone is not enough.
-There is an iceberg effect created from of all of these intangibles that can give all of that which sits above the water stability.
+There is an iceberg effect created from all of these intangibles that can give all of that which sits above the water stability.
 Get it wrong, and it runs the risk of sinking the ship.

 Taking time to really personalize your pitch will pay off in the long run.
 The more complete the pitch is, the more streamlined the negotiations will be.
 Be sure to include these key elements for your pitch:

-Do you have everything ready in advance like contracts, invoices, asset-lists, etc.?
-The sponsor might ask you to provide these things even before anything is signed, and if no one has them prepared them, it can considerably slow down the process.
-It not only puts yourself in a stressful situation, but you will make a very unprofessional impression to the sponsor.
-CRMs provide great ways to streamline the sponsor outreach and to handle the entire deal-flow.
-They might include tasks, to-do lists, document management, tracked emails and many more things that help event planners getting things done.
+Do you have everything ready in advance like contracts, invoices, asset lists, etc.?
+The sponsor might ask you to provide these things even before anything is signed, and if no one has them prepared, it can considerably slow down the process.
+It not only puts you in a stressful situation, but you will make a very unprofessional impression on the sponsor.
+CRMs provide great ways to streamline the sponsor outreach and to handle the entire deal flow.
+They might include tasks, to-do lists, document management, tracking emails, and many more things that help event planners getting things done.
 Starting early and being efficient pays off.
-It is time consuming to follow up on every point of contact, but event planners should not make the mistake to hope for a quick sale after the first contact has been established.
+It is time-consuming to follow up on every point of contact, but event planners should not make the mistake to hope for a quick sale after the first contact has been established.
 Set milestones and deadlines, and stay on top of them often.

 Organizers have an obligation to make sponsorships compelling and they shouldn't dare come up with any outdated proposals sponsors no longer respond to.
 Today’s organizers need to understand the objectives sponsors are interested in and they need to make sure that the expectations of the sponsors are fulfilled.